-Genetic testing and prenatal counseling provides parents-to-be with information to make educated decisions about options related to becoming or being pregnant.
-We offer pre-conception counseling, prenatal genetic counseling, and genetic carrier screenings to understand your risk of having a child with certain medical conditions.
+Genetic testing and prenatal counseling provide parents-to-be with information to help them make more educated decisions about pregnancy.
+We offer pre-conception counseling, prenatal genetic counseling, and genetic carrier screenings so you can better understand your risk of having a child with certain medical conditions.

 Prenatal genetic counselors review your family history, personal health information, age-related pregnancy risks and results of any blood tests or ultrasounds.
 We make complex medical and scientific information easier to understand and help you sort out your thoughts and feelings so you can make informed choices about what is best for you and your family.